Cannabis: the facts

-Your risk of developing a psychotic illness is higher if:
+The risk of developing a psychotic illness is higher in people who:

-- you start using cannabis at a young age
+- start using cannabis at a young age

 Cannabis also increases the risk of a relapse in people who already have schizophrenia, and it can make psychotic symptoms worse.